comp-data/2022-2023/docs/project/README.md

 `getCanvasesInManifest`: it returns a list of objects having class `Canvas`, included in the databases accessible via the query processors, that are contained in the manifest identified by the input identifier.

 `getEntityById`: it returns a object having class `IdentifiableEntity` identify the entity available in the databases accessible via the query processors matching the input identifier (i.e. maximum one entity).
+In case there is no entity identified by the input identifier, `None` must be returned.

 `getEntitiesWithCreator`: it returns a list of objects having class `EntityWithMetadata`, included in the databases accessible via the query processors, related to the entities having the input creator as one of their creators.